miheerdew/cbce/README.md

 ## Features of CBCE

 - Parallel C++ implementation of the iterative testing framework.
-- Multiple backends to calculate p-values, and the ease to use a custom backend.
+- Multiple backends to calculate p-values, and the ease to use your own backend.

 ## How to install CBCE